Money laundering case: Court sends Anil Deshmukh in judicial custody | Law-Order

 - India

-A special PMLA court here on Monday remanded former Maharashtra home minister Anil Deshmukh in 14-day judicial custody in connection with a multi-crore money laundering case.
+A special PMLA court here on Monday sent former Maharashtra home minister Anil Deshmukh in 14-day judicial custody as the Enforcement Directorate did not seek his remand further in connection with a multi-crore money laundering case.

 Deshmukh was arrested by the Enforcement Directorate (ED) on November 1 after questioning in the case, under provisions of the Prevention of Money Laundering Act (PMLA).

-At the end of his ED custody on Tuesday, the NCP leader was produced before special judge M J Deshpande who remanded him in judicial custody.
+At the end of his ED custody on Monday, the NCP leader was produced before special judge H S Sathbhai.

+The court sent Deshmukh in judicial custody as no further remand was sought by the probe agency.

+After Deshmukh (71) was remanded to judicial custody, his legal team moved a plea before the court, seeking that he be allowed to have home food and medicines, considering his age and medical history.
+Deshmukh's lawyers also sought a bed for the former minister, saying he has severe lower backache and he would not be able to sleep on the floor.

 The ED had initiated a probe against Deshmukh and his associates after the Central Bureau of Investigation (CBI) filed its FIR against the NCP leader on April 21 this year on charges of corruption and misuse of official position.